Family (Alpha): ACRIDIDAE GRYLLACRIDIDAE GRYLLIDAE GRYLLOTALPIDAE RHAPHIDOPHORIDAE ROMALEIDAE TETRIGIDAE TETTIGONIIDAE TRIDACTYLIDAE

 State Protection: Has no legal protection, although permits are required to collect it on state parks and other public lands

-Comments: Members of this genus have been rarely collected even in South Carolina and the only records we have from North Carolina are the ones collected by Fulton in the 1930s.
+Comments: Members of this genus have been rarely collected even in South Carolina and the only historic records we have from North Carolina are for the specimens collected by Fulton in the 1930s.
 Although more needs to be learned about the species we have, their distribution and abundance, and their habitat associations, Gross et al. (1989) found that populations appeared to be highly isolated from one another, as demonstrated by large differences in their electrophoretic allozymes and other characters.
-In habitat species, such as these species seem to be, the lack of dispersal often means that they are highly vulnerable to the effects of habitat fragmentation.
+In species associated with narrowly distributed habitats, such as these species seem to be, the lack of dispersal often means that they are highly vulnerable to the effects of habitat fragmentation.
 There is at least the possibility, therefore, that this species (or group of species) could be of significant conservation concern in North Carolina.

 Image Gallery for Pictonemobius ambitiosus complex